FadumaD/Week1-Assignment/README.md

 Horiseon: the heart of your marketing strategy.
 Whether it is the optimization of your search engine or the management of your image in the online world, Horiseon is here!

+## Credits

+Thank you to https://github.com/Xandromus for providing the starter code

 ## Screenshots